brunonevado/MutationAccumulation/README.md

 mutationAccumulation

   	Scripts used to identify and filter putative de novo mutations. getCandidateMutations (generate list of candidate mutation from vcfs of 2 samples.
-C++ program, use make to install then run it without arguments for further info)
+C++ program, use make to install then run it without arguments for further info; also provided is a statically compiled version)
   	filterCandidateMutations.pl (takes output from getCandidateMutations and filters mutations using bam files from the 2 samples)